Flakesoft/f.Calc/README.md

 ---

-## 🧩 Part of Flake
+## 🧩 Part of Flakesoft

-f.Calc is part of the Flake ecosystem of FOSS apps for everyday use, that respect your freedoms.
+f.Calc is part of the Flakesoft ecosystem of FOSS apps for everyday use, that respect your freedoms.
 ---

 ## 📦 Status